raspberrypilearning/editor-target-practice/en/step_12.md

 ## Now run your code

-Click the **Run** button.
-Fire the arrow in the grass or sky to see the miss message.

 <div class="c-project-output">
 ![no points printed when outside target](images/missed_no_points.gif)
 </div>

-Confirm the observable result.
+Click the **Run** button, fire the arrow into the grass or sky, and check that the miss message appears.